-Corticosteroids, antihistamines, local anesthetics, counterirritants, immunosuppressant, calcineurin inhibitors and others are the key product segments analyzed in the scope of the study.
+Corticosteroids, antihistamines, local anesthetics, counterirritants, immunosuppressant, calcineurin inhibitors, and others are the key product segments analyzed in the scope of the study.
 Corticosteroids dominated the pruritus therapeutics market in 2013 with a revenue share of 23.7%.
 Corticosteroids are mostly used as the first line of treatment is also expected to contribute towards the aforementioned conclusion.
 Whereas, calcineurin inhibitors is expected to grow at the fastest CAGR during the forecast period owing to its high response rate and presence of strong pipeline of calcineurin inhibitors and semi-synthetic analogs of these inhibitors.

-On the basis of disease severity, pruritus therapeutics market is segmented into atopic dermatitis, allergic contact dermatitis, urticaria and others.
+On the basis of disease severity, pruritus therapeutics market is segmented into atopic dermatitis, allergic contact dermatitis, urticaria, and others.
 Others include psoriasis, pruritus in kidney, liver diseases, pregnancy, infectious diseases, metabolic and endocrine diseases, drug-induced pruritus.
 Allergic contact dermatitis is expected to show a CAGR of 5.2% during the forecast period.
 It is the third most common reason for patients seeking consultation with a dermatologist.
 Allergic contact dermatitis is more frequently seen in women owing to the rising demand for ear, navel, and nose piercing.
-Around 20% to 40% women are allergic to nickel.
+Around 20 to 40% of women are allergic to nickel.
 The prevalence of contact dermatitis in the U.S. ranges between 1.5% to 5.4% and it accounts for 95% of all reported occupational skin diseases.

-Key regional segments of pruritus therapeutics market include North America, Europe, Asia-Pacific and Row.
+Key regional segments of the pruritus therapeutics market include North America, Europe, Asia-Pacific, and Row.
 North America held the largest share of the market in 2013 over 46%.
 The introduction of new products and the presence of favorable government initiatives are some key factors attributing to its large share.
-Furthermore, growing prevalence of target diseases and the presence of pruritus inducing climatic conditions in the region are expected to drive market growth during the forecast period.
+Furthermore, the growing prevalence of target diseases and the presence of pruritus inducing climatic conditions in the region are expected to drive market growth during the forecast period.
 For instance, according to the National Institute of Health, in 2011, the prevalence of atopic dermatitis in the U.S. was nearly 10% - 25% in children and approximately 3% - 5% in adults.

-Asia Pacific emerged as the fastest growing region in pruritus therapeutics market owing to the presence of unmet healthcare infrastructure needs and the increasing prevalence of atopic dermatitis and urticaria.
+Asia Pacific emerged as the fastest-growing region in pruritus therapeutics market owing to the presence of unmet healthcare infrastructure needs and the increasing prevalence of atopic dermatitis and urticaria.
 According to data published by the National Institute of Health it has been estimated that in 2012, there has been an increase in the rate of hospital admissions for angioedema.
 The greatest increase in hospitalizations for urticaria was present in patients aged 5 to 34 years which is nearly 7.8% per year.
 Furthermore, favorable government initiatives in regions like Japan and Australia pertaining to drug price adjustment and the development of novel drugs for the treatment of atopic dermatitis and other skin disorders is expected to provide manufacturers with lucrative future growth opportunities.

-The pruritus therapeutics market is dominated by few major companies namely Cara Therapeutics, Ulorac, UCB Pharma, Sanofi Aventis, Pfizer and Actavis Plc etc. These companies in an attempt to continue their dominance on the market engages in extensive R&D initiatives to develop novel therapeutics which exhibits higher efficacies.
+The pruritus therapeutics market is dominated by a few major companies namely Cara Therapeutics, Ulorac, UCB Pharma, Sanofi Aventis, Pfizer and Actavis Plc, etc. These companies in an attempt to continue their dominance on the market engage in extensive R&D initiatives to develop novel therapeutics which exhibits higher efficacies.
 Moreover, unmet medical needs are taken into consideration while developing new products.
 The pruritus therapeutics market holds an extensive portfolio of products currently in the pipeline and future commercialization of these products is expected to drive market growth over the next six years.